-1. The investment objective is expressed after the deduction of management fees, expense recoveries and taxation, i.e. the investment objective is measured relative to the Fund's Benchmark, after fees and other costs and taxes are deducted from the Fund's performance.
-Refer to Section 10 for details on Fees and other costs and Section 11 for details on Taxation.
-The investment objective is not intended to be a forecast; it is only an indication of what the investment strategy aims to achieve over the medium to long term, assuming financial markets remain relatively stable during that time.
-The Fund may not achieve its investment objective and returns are not guaranteed.
+- 1. The investment objective is expressed after the deduction of management fees, expense recoveries and taxation, i.e. the investment objective is measured relative to the Fund's Benchmark, after fees and costs and taxes are deducted from the Fund's performance.
+Refer to Sections 9 and 10 for further information on fees and other costs and taxation.
+The investment objective is not intended to be a forecast, it is only an indication of what the investment strategy aims to achieve over the medium to long term, assuming financial markets remain relatively stable during that time.
+The Fund may not achieve its investment objective and returns are not guaranteed. - 2.
+The risk level is not a complete assessment of all types of investment risk.
+It does not address the potential size of a negative return nor the possibility that a positive return may be less than the return expected or required by an investor's objective and is based on the Australian Prudential Regulation Authority Guidance standard risk Measure and the historic variation of Fund returns.